Capitol Peak (Colorado)

 Capitol Peak is a high and prominent mountain summit in the Elk Mountains range of the Rocky Mountains of North America.
 It is the 52nd-highest mountain in North America.
 The 14136 ft 4 in fourteener is located in the Maroon Bells-Snowmass Wilderness of White River National Forest, 14.0 km east by south (bearing 104°) of the community of Redstone in Pitkin County, Colorado, United States.

 Mountain

 Capitol Peak lies on the long ridge connecting the heart of the Elk Mountains with Mount Sopris to the northwest.
 Capitol Peak is notable for its impressive vertical relief, rising 7500 ft above the Roaring Fork Valley.
 Additionally, it rises nearly 6000 ft above Snowmass Village in just under 9 mi.

 Capitol Peak is one of the most difficult of Colorado's fourteeners to climb.
 The only non-technical route, the Northeast Ridge, requires crossing the famously exposed "Knife Edge," the northeast ridge of Capitol.
 Fatalities have occurred on this route.
 Other routes require technical rock climbing, for example, the Northwest Buttress Route (Grade IV, Class 5.9).
 These routes have significant rockfall danger due to a great deal of loose rock; however, the rock is substantially more solid than on the more famous Maroon Bells or on Pyramid Peak.

+Capitol Peak was first climbed on August 22, 1909 by Percy Hagerman and Harold Clark.

+Accidents

+Capitol Peak is considered one of the most dangerous mountains to climb in the state of Colorado and the wider United States.
+It is ranked as the most deadly mountain in the United States in terms of fatality-to-accident ratio, with 91% of accidents being fatal from 1947 to 2018.
+In 2017, five people died on Capitol Peak within a six-week period.